kubeflow/website/content/docs/pipelines/standalone-deployment-gcp.md

 Deploy: `kubectl apply -k $YOUR_REPO`

 Upgrade:

-   1. (Recommended) backup your data storages for KFP.
+   1. (Recommended) Back up your data storages for KFP.
    1. Edit `ref={{% pipelines/latest-version %}}` to a version you want to upgrade to.

         Check [Kubeflow Pipelines github repo](https://github.com/kubeflow/pipelines/releases) for available releases.